 Discounts and Promotions

-When you run a promotion in Merchant Center, these will show up in your shopping ads.
-You can offer a discount of some kind (percentage off, buy one get one, etc.), a free gift with purchase, or free shipping.
+When you run a promotion in Merchant Center, it will show up in your shopping ads.
+You can offer a discount (percentage off, buy one get one, etc.), a free gift with purchase, or free shipping.

-- If you have an eCommerce store and are selling products online, you want to make sure you’re well versed in Google Merchant Center
+- If you have an eCommerce store and are selling products online, you want to be well-versed in Google Merchant Center.

 - Merchant Center allows you to upload your product data via a product feed so you can run Google shopping ads.

-- Once your products are approved in Merchant Center, you’ll be able to start running Google shopping ads.
+- Once your products are approved in Merchant Center, you’ll be able to run your shopping ads.

 - It’s important to make sure your feed contains the correct information and is optimized & accurate.